 Emotional intelligence (EQi) isn’t just a buzzword.
 It’s gotten lots of attention over the past several years as businesses increasingly value intangibles like employee engagement and company culture in addition to the bottom line, but the concept of EQi has been around for nearly three decades.

 When you’ve developed your EQi, you not only strengthen your interpersonal relationships, but you also make better decisions, communicate more effectively and problem-solve more diplomatically.
 Those sound a lot like the actions of a strong leader, don’t they?

 The importance of emotional intelligence training in today’s world is irrefutable.
-Luckily, EQi can be learned (just like leadership skills).
+Luckily, EQi can be learned.
 One way to build your EQi is to assess your performance in terms of the five components of emotional intelligence.
 Each component is further broken down into three skills or traits, which very clearly express the role of emotional intelligence in leadership.

 Self-Perception: How Do You See Yourself?

 If you’ve ever noticed how someone’s bad mood can rub off on you, you have an understanding of why self-perception is an important component of EQi.
 How you view yourself and your circumstances affects how you view and interact with others.
 A leader must be acutely aware of what he or she is feeling and how those feelings, expressed in moods and actions, affect those around you.
 Self-perception includes these three traits:

 - Someone with high EQi has a well-defined sense of self-regard.
 This person knows “who they are” and has the ability to objectively evaluate their own strengths and weaknesses